 • How do babies and children develop an understanding of how to help and share?

-Understanding others’ thoughts and actions: In this study, we are interested in how 15-month-old babies think about other people’s thoughts and actions.
-Your baby will sit in your lap in front of a tv screen and watch a short 5-minute movie where an actor is searching for a toy in some colourful boxes.
-Babies usually look for a longer time when they see something that is surprising or unexpected, so we measure how long your child looks at each part of the movie to see where they expect the actor to search.
+Understanding others’ thoughts and actions: In this study, we are interested in how 2-year-olds think about other people’s thoughts and actions.
+Your toddler will sit in your lap in front of a tv screen and watch a short 5-minute movie where an actor is searching for a toy in some colourful boxes.
+Babies and toddlers usually look for a longer time when they see something that is surprising or unexpected, so we measure how long your child looks at each part of the movie to see where they expect the actor to search.